 The Company also complies with the provisions of ASC Topic 740, "Income Taxes", which prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by the relevant taxing authority based on the technical merits.
 The tax benefit recognized is measured as the largest amount of benefit that has a greater than fifty percent likelihood of being realized upon ultimate settlement with the relevant taxing authority.
 Derecognition of a tax benefit previously recognized results in the Company recording a tax liability that reduces ending retained earnings.
-Based on its analysis, the Company has determined that it has not incurred any liability for unrecognized tax benefits as of December 31, 2018 and 2017.
+Based on its analysis, the Company has determined that it has not incurred any liability for unrecognized tax benefits as of December 31, 2019 and 2018.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-No amounts were accrued for the payment of interest and penalties at December 31, 2018 and 2017.
-Generally, the Company is no longer subject to income tax examinations by major domestic taxing authorities for years before 2015.
+No amounts were accrued for the payment of interest and penalties at December 31, 2019 and 2018.
+Generally, the Company is no longer subject to income tax examinations by major domestic taxing authorities for years before 2016.
 According to the China tax regulatory framework, there is no statute of limitations on examination of tax filings by tax authorities.
 However, the general practice is going back five years.
 Management is currently unaware of any issues under review that could result in significant payments, accruals or material deviations from its position.

-Foreign Currency Translation (Loss) Gain and Comprehensive Loss
+Foreign Currency Translation Gain (Loss) and Comprehensive Income (Loss)

 In countries in which the Company operates, and the functional currency is other than the U.S. dollar, assets and liabilities are translated using published exchange rates in effect at the consolidated balance sheet date.
 Equity accounts are translated at historical rates except for the changes in accumulated deficit during the year as the result of the income statement translation process.
 Revenues and expenses and cash flows are translated using a weighted average exchange rate for the period.
 Resulting translation adjustments are recorded as a component of accumulated other comprehensive loss on the accompanying consolidated balance sheets.
-For the years ended December 31, 2018 and 2017, other comprehensive loss includes (losses) gains of \$(257,000) and \$271,000, respectively, which were entirely from foreign currency translation.
+For the years ended December 31, 2019 and 2018, other comprehensive income (loss) includes gains (losses) of \$2,000 and \$(257,000), respectively, which were entirely from foreign currency translation.

-Net Loss Per Common Share
+Net Income (Loss) Per Common Share

-Basic loss per common share is based on the weighted average number of common shares outstanding without consideration of potential common stock.
+Basic income (loss) per common share is based on the weighted average number of common shares outstanding without consideration of potential common stock.
 Diluted earnings per common share is based on the weighted average number of common and potential dilutive common shares outstanding.